Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Measure Your Australian Shepherd

-When you’re measuring a dog, it’s done from the ground to its withers, which is the highest point of a dog’s shoulder blades.
-You will have to get your Aussie standing steadily for this and try to get its stance as square as possible with its legs evenly spaced out.
+When you’re measuring a dog, it’s done from the ground to their withers, which is the highest point of their shoulder blades.
+You will have to get your Aussie standing steadily for this and try to get their stance as square as possible with their legs evenly spaced out.

-This next part is easier if your dog is against a wall because you can use the wall as a reference.
-Using a level or a ruler placed on the dog’s withers, either mark the wall with a pencil or use your finger to mark where the bottom of your level or ruler is on the wall.
+You should first locate the withers behind the base of your dog’s neck.
+This second part is easier if your dog is against a wall because you can use that as a reference.
+Using a level or a ruler placed on the dog’s withers, either mark the wall with a pencil, or use your finger to mark where the bottom of your level or ruler is on the wall.

-You can use tape to keep your spot if you’ve just used your finger because you don’t want to mark your wall.
+You can use tape to keep your spot if you’ve used your finger because you don’t want to mark the wall.
 You can now allow the dog to move away and measure from the ground up to the mark.
-A tape measure or a yardstick would work.
+A tape measure or a yardstick will work work.

 divider-paw